 What is Neurotrophic Keratopathy?

-Typically, a scratch on the cornea is extremely painful; however, people without corneal nerves don't notice debris in the eye, such as dirt, sand, and other irritants.
+Typically, a scratch on the cornea would feel extremely painful.
+However, people with neurotrophic keratopathy don't notice debris in the eye, such as dirt, sand and other irritants, because they don’t have corneal nerves.
 Over time, these scratches cause scarring and clouding of the cornea.
-Once the cornea becomes cloudy, a decline in vision becomes permanent because the scarring blocks light from getting to the inside of the eye.
+Once the cornea becomes cloudy, a decline in vision becomes permanent because the scarring blocks light from reaching the inside of the eye.
+The effects of neurotrophic keratopathy on the cornea create what we call neurotrophic keratitis, or injury to the surface of the cornea.

-Some people cannot feel their corneas because the nerves that provide this feeling don't form during fetal development.
-This loss of sensation can happen due to genetics or from other causes.
-In addition, the lack of sense in the cornea can lead to other problems in the back of the brain.
-Many patients may have tumors, infections or other causes leading to loss of nerves in the cornea.
+Some people cannot feel their corneas because the nerves that provide this sensation didn’t form during fetal development.
+This loss of sensation can also happen due to genetics, tumors, infections or other causes.

 Riley Children's Health is a global leader in developing and advancing corneal neurotization.
-Our highly-skilled ophthalmology (eye specialist) and plastic surgery physicians work together to treat your child by creating a custom treatment plan to match their needs.
+Our multidisciplinary team has helped advance surgical techniques and research into long-term outcomes.
+Our highly skilled ophthalmologist (eye specialist) and pediatric plastic surgeon work together to treat your child by creating a custom treatment plan to match your child’s needs.

-Your child will first visit a plastic surgeon and ophthalmologist to develop a treatment plan.
+Your child will first visit a plastic surgeon and an ophthalmologist to develop a treatment plan.
 Our team will then meet with you to discuss how corneal neurotization works, what to expect and answer any questions you or your child may have.
-In addition, our Child Life specialists are available to provide additional education and support to help reduce anxiety or concerns before the procedure.
+Your care team will likely ask you to continue any treatments your child uses for neurotrophic keratitis, such as eye drops.

-Corneal neurotization surgery begins by locating a healthy nerve in your child's leg.
-Next, a nerve segment is used as an "extension cord" to allow nerve cells to grow into the eye.
+Corneal neurotization begins by locating and removing a healthy nerve in your child's leg.
+Next, this nerve segment is used as an "extension cord" to allow nerve cells to grow into the eye.
 This nerve is then tunneled under the skin, under the lining of the outer eye and into the cornea.
-Finally, your child's surgeon will sew the eyelid(s) shut to protect the new nerves.
-These stitches will be removed at your child's follow-up appointment the following week.

 After Surgery

 After the surgery, your child will stay overnight at Riley Hospital for Children and return home the following day.
-If you are traveling to Riley at IU Health from out of town, your child may have to stay in the hospital for a few days.
+Most families from out of town stay in Indianapolis for up to a week after surgery.

 For six weeks after corneal neurotization, your child must rest and avoid any physical activity, including sports, to allow the eye to heal completely.
-Over the next two to four months, your child will regain feeling in the cornea, but complete regrowth of the nerve can take up to a year.
+Over the next several months, your child will regain feeling in the cornea.
+Complete regrowth of the nerve can take up to one to two years.

 Key Points to Remember